27 Nov 2018

 Combining the right assessment model and active succession management can deliver a timely pipeline of talent.

-Any leader who is seriously concerned about the long-term success of their organisation will have a succession plan in place.
+Any leader who is seriously concerned about the long-term success of their organization will have a succession plan in place.

 But that’s only half of the story.